DrNoLife/Tevuna-Reddit/README.md

     ("zerowo_", UserType.Chad),
 ]
 ```

-Just follow the same structure.
-An array of tuples, where the first element is the name of the user, and the last is the UserType.
+Please follow the same structure: an array of tuples where the first element is the username and the last element is the UserType.

-ps..
-I thought I had made it so the last item was an array of UserTypes...
-But I can see that for some reason has been reverted (before I switched voer to Git)...
-Soooe, idk.
-I might change that back again in the future, but eh, for now we've got this.
+Note: The UserType functionality has been temporarily modified due to an unforeseen issue.
+We may revert to an array of UserTypes in the future.
+For now, please use the provided structure.

+Feel free to explore the code and adapt it to your specific requirements.
+We hope you find this Reddit User Analyzer useful for gaining insights into Reddit users' activity and interests.